21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 17. Push-Ups

 The Push-Up is the best bodyweight calisthenics exercise to build your entire upper body, shoulders, chest, and arms.
-Check how to do them correctly and blast your muscles at home or at the gym.
+Check how to do them correctly and blast your muscles at home or the gym.

 It is used to be done to build muscle and strength in the chest, shoulders, and tricep.